 The best countries for education are ranked based on a perception-based global survey.
 This survey used a compilation of scores from three equally-weighted attributes: a well-developed public education system, would consider attending university there, and provides top-quality education.
 As of 2018, the top ten countries based on education rankings are:

 - The Netherlands

-Education rankings are dependent upon many different aspects of learning, like completing primary school or graduating high school.
-Let’s take a look at countries by categories on a smaller scale to give you an idea of how each country’s education systems perform on average.
+Education rankings depend on many different aspects of learning, like completing primary school or graduating high school.
+Let's take a look at countries by categories on a smaller scale to give you an idea of how each country's education systems perform on average.

 Countries by Primary School Completion Rate

 Education Rates of Children Around the World

 Most findings and ranking regarding education worldwide involve adult literacy rates and levels of education completed; however, some studies look at current students and their abilities in different subjects.

 One of the most reviewed studies regarding education around the world involved 470,000 fifteen-year-old students.
 Each student was administered tests similar to the American SAT or ACT exams.
 The SAT and ACT are both standardized tests used for college admissions.
 The SAT covers writing and language, reading, and math with an optional essay section, while the ACT has English, math, reading, and science reasoning with an optional essay section.
 The SAT is scored on a scale of 400-1600, combining the scores of two sections (math and critical reading and writing), which are scored on a scale from 200 to 800.
 Each of the four sections of the ACT is scored on a scale of 1-36, and then averaged and rounded to the nearest whole number to receive a composite score.